-New Balance Kids’ Freeze 2.0 Junior Mid-Cut Lacrosse Shoe
+New Balance Kids' Freeze LX 3.0 Junior Lacrosse Cleats

-New Balance shrinks down their adult output into the Freeze 3.0 Junior—another cleat designed specifically for the game of lacrosse.
+New Balance shrinks down their adult Freeze 3.0 cleat into the Freeze 3.0 Junior—another cleat designed specifically for the game of lacrosse.

-The Freeze values a lightweight build of breathable mesh to sacrifice little in terms of comfort and speed.
-The outsole and molded lugs give the Freeze 2.0 extra traction that translates beyond lacrosse, making this a perfect cleat for any multi-field sport athlete.
+The Freeze 3.0 values a lightweight build of breathable mesh to sacrifice little in terms of comfort and speed.

 Best Men's Turf Lacrosse Cleats

 If you are specifically looking for a turf lacrosse shoe, the Under Armour Spotlight is a great option to consider.